lukaskubanek/LoremIpsum/Readme.markdown

 ## Example Projects

-This repository contains two [example projects](/Examples/) for iOS and OS X where the usage of *Lorem Ipsum* is shown.
+This repository contains two [example projects](/Examples/) for iOS and macOS where the usage of *Lorem Ipsum* is shown.

 ## Author